Association of Nigerian Authors: History

-The organization was founded on June 27, 1981, ten years after the Nigerian Civil War, at a conference at the University of Nigeria, Nsukka.
+The organization was founded on 27 June 1981, ten years after the Nigerian Civil War, at a conference at the University of Nigeria, Nsukka.
 The conference was attended by two Kenyan writers, Ngũgĩ wa Thiong'o and Gacheche Wauringi.
 Afterwards, the organization was registered by the Corporate Affairs Commission of Nigeria in accordance with the now 1990 vide Companies and Allied Matters Act no 1.

-Its founding members include Kole Omotoso, Mabel Segun, Ernest Emenyonu, Labo Yari, Femi Osofisan, J. P. Clark, Niyi Osundare, Jerry Agada and T. M. Aluko.
+ANA's founding members include Kole Omotoso, Mabel Segun, Ernest Emenyonu, Labo Yari, Femi Osofisan, current Chairman, ANA Board of Trustees, J. P. Clark, Niyi Osundare, Jerry Agada and T. M. Aluko.

 Prizes it has sponsored

-In 2004 it awarded the following prizes:
+In 2004, the ANA awarded the following prizes: